 In both clinical and laboratory findings, we noted that there was practically no appreciable growth of the ingested yeast in under twelve hours, while the maximum growth was reached in from eighteen to twenty hours.
 This obviously alleviates the distressing symptoms produced by reaction of ordinary yeasts on the sugars in the upper portion of the intestinal tract—with the customary formation of alcohol and carbon dioxide gas—as is so often the case with patients taking other yeasts.
 We have the added advantage of sufficient time to allow the mycelium organisms to reach the colon before their activity begins.
 This permits the formation of lactic acid directly in the colon.
 The growth of the yeast produces additional bulk as it approaches the rectum; in other words, the fecal mass increases as it moves toward the rectum, instead of diminishing with dehydration.

 In a number of clinical cases, a purge was administered to the patient eight hours following the ingestion of the mycelium yeast, in small cotton bags.
 Microscopic and macroscopic examination revealed only slight activity, and the weight of the contents of the bags after dehydration showed no appreciable increase.
-A similar procedure, [performed] sixteen to eighteen hours following the ingestion of the yeast, demonstrated an increase in bulk and weight of 80% to 150%.
+A similar procedure, sixteen to eighteen hours following the ingestion of the yeast, demonstrated an increase in bulk and weight of 80 percent to 150 percent.
 This definitely demonstrates the bulk-production factor of this type of yeast, which is so necessary to institute and aid normal peristaltic action in malfunctioning intestinal tracts.
-Similar tests demonstrated that ordinary baker’s yeast is almost entirely digested in the upper portion of the human intestinal tract, only 1% remaining as bulk.
+Similar tests demonstrated that ordinary baker’s yeast is almost entirely digested in the upper portion of the human intestinal tract, only 1 percent remaining as bulk.

 These experiments have definitely demonstrated the bulk-production factor of mycelium yeast.
 It may be contended that agar agar, psyllium seed, and other similar products in a mineral oil emulsion can be used.
 This is true, but we must take into consideration the fact that petrolatum is indigestible and is not absorbed.
 It acts merely as a lubricant, coating the absorption surfaces of the gastrointestinal tract and thus hindering both digestion and absorption of the foods.
 Furthermore, recent experiments have shown that fat-soluble vitamins go into solution with this unabsorbable oil and are therefore excreted with the oil, producing a definite avitaminosis.
 Plain agar agar is satisfactory as a producer of mere physical bulk, but it adds nothing further to the patient’s well being.
 Mycelium yeast does produce a large a mount of nonirritating bulk and in addition supplies quantities of vitamins and enzymes that we believe are a responsible in part for the increased tone and activity, as well as the stimulation of normal secretions, in the digestive tract.